Current Graduate Students

 Bio

-Diana Laura Valcárcel (she/her) is a first-year Ph.D. student of Literary, Cultural, and Linguistic Studies at the Department of Modern Languages and Literatures at the University of Miami.
-Born in Costa Rica and raised in Miami as a daughter of Cuban musicians, she was a local theater actress, singer, environmental activist, paralegal, translator, and editorial assistant before starting her PhD at UM.
-She was also editor-at-large for New York University’s Barricade: A Journal of Antifascism and Translation.
-She involves her varied interests and background in her research, where she’s passionate about language equity in climate activism, refugee rights, music as activism, and anti-authoritarianism as a whole.
+Diana Laura Valcárcel (she/her) is a Ph.D. student of Literary, Cultural, and Linguistic Studies at the Department of Modern Languages and Literatures at the University of Miami.
+She involves her varied interests and background in her research, where she’s passionate about language equity in climate activism, the rights of nature, prison literature, refugee rights, music as activism, and anti-authoritarianism as a whole.

 Recent Publications